kaleidos-ventures/taiga-resources/content/extend/how-can-i-contribute.md

 Usually, it takes less time to fix a bug if the developer knows how to find it.
 Thanks to that information, we'll be faster fixing any bug.

-**Localization Bugs**: Taiga use Transifex to manage the i18n files so don't submit a pull request to those files (except -en.json).
-To fix a translation, just access our team of translators, set up an account in the [Taiga Transifex project](https://www.transifex.com/organization/taiga-agile-llc/) and start contributing.
+**Localization Bugs**: Taiga use Weblate to manage the i18n files so don't submit a pull request to those files (except -en.json).
+To fix a translation, just access our team of translators, set up an account in the [Taiga Weblate project](https://hosted.weblate.org/projects/taiga/) and start contributing.

 ## Code patches, enhacements